hamburger

 • The statistics and figures give a clear picture of how the floods affected India, resulting in humongous economic loss and deaths.

-Major Causes of Flood in India
+Major Causes of Floods in India

 • Cyclones occur in the coastal districts of India, including the regions of Orissa, Tamil Nadu, Andhra Pradesh, and West Bengal, and are frequently followed by significant rainfall, resulting in floods.